mhwlng/fipha/README.md

 Home Assistant integration with [Logitech Flight Instrument Panel](https://www.logitechg.com/en-us/products/flight/flight-simulator-instrument-panel.945-000027.html), HWINFO, MQTT

 - Now Playing Display for Home Assistant Media Players
+- Sensor History Display
 - [HWInfo](https://www.hwinfo.com) integration into Home Assistant, via MQTT

 **If only the HWINFO integration with Home Assistant is needed, then NO Flight Instrument Panel needs to be connected and no drivers need to be installed.
 The haUrl / haToken keys in appsettings.config can be made empty to disable this feature.**

-If only the Now Playing Display is required, then no HWINFO or MQTT server needs to be set-up or running (in that case, remove mqtt.config).
+If only the Now Playing Display / Sensor History is required, then no HWINFO or MQTT server needs to be set-up or running (in that case, remove mqtt.config).

 HWINFO Sensor Entities will be AUTOMATICALLY added to Home Assistant via the MQTT Discovery process.